 Connected Autonomous Vehicles (CAVs) will have multiple impacts in local communities once implemented.
 Some of these impacts will be beneficial, while others will require planning in several areas to mitigate negative outcomes.
 Some beneficial impacts, for example, are that CAVs can help the economy through industrial initiatives, and can be a data source for policy guidelines to help guide land use, new infrastructure, and roadway design.

-Figure 275.
-Levels of Automation Adapted from the Society of Automotive Engineers (SAE) & National Highway Traffic Safety
+Figure 25.
+Levels of Automation Adapted, Source: Society of Automotive Engineers (SAE) & NHTSA